gsboast/gettingandcleaningdata/codebook.md

 #### Features

-The R sciprt took the column means of the 66 selected features for the follwoing feature vraibles for each subject/activity pair.
+The R script took the column means of the 66 selected features for the following feature variables for each subject/activity pair.
 The original feature variables, from which the column means were caluclated for the subject activity pairs, can be described as:

 * The accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.